Introduction: Add Aux to Sonos Using Raspberry Pi

 sudo service icecast2 start

 Next we need to tell Darkice to start automatically whenever the Pi is booted (the Icecast2 server runs as a service and already starts automatically after booting).
 First we need to select which text editor to use.
 In the terminal window type "select-editor" and hit enter.
 Type "2" to select nano editor and hit enter.
 Then type "crontab -e" and enter.
-Next hold the down arrow key to scroll all the way to the bottom of the text file that appears and add this line "@reboot sleep 10 && sudo /home/pi/darkice.sh".
+Next hold the down arrow key down to scroll all the way to the bottom of the text file that appears and add this line "@reboot sleep 10 && sudo /home/pi/darkice.sh".
 Then hit Ctrl-X to exit and it will prompt "Save modified buffer?".
 Hit the Y key for Yes then enter to confirm whatever filename is automatically generated.
 The sleep 10 switch tells the Pi to wait 10 seconds after booting before starting the audio stream.
 This gives the OS time to initialize the USB sound card.
 If you start the stream before the USB sound card is active, the stream will never start.

 @reboot sleep 10 && sudo /home/pi/darkice.sh